5 Reasons to Ice Fish at Devils Lake

 - Awesome places to stay and eat!
 Accommodations keep getting better around Devils Lake.
 You can stay in town at numerous hotels that accommodate anglers with on-site fish-cleaning stations.
 I stayed at the Sleep Inn with great rooms, service and pool, as well as a very nice fish-cleaning station.
 If a hotel isn’t your style, you could head out of town to a lodge like Woodland Resort with on-site guide services, a restaurant, bait shop and fish-cleaning station.
 There is an option for any group, size and budget around the lake.

 - Long seasons!
 Devils Lake normally adds ice early and the ice goes off late.
-This mild winter is definitely not normal and safe ice across the lake didn’t form until January and probably won’t make it to late March.
-At the beginning of March 2014, we were talking about 60 inches of ice and auger extensions.
-This year, we are talking about 15 to 20 inches and removing permanent houses early.
+The lake has frozen over as early as November and as late as January.
+Some years the ice stays late into the spring, with fishable ice in April.
+At the beginning of March 2014, Devils Lake had a solid 60 inches of ice and anglers had to remember to pack auger extensions.
+In more recent years, ice houses were removed early and ice fishing guides ended their seasons early because of the lack of ice.
 The average is in the middle of those extremes and you can usually count on safe ice mid-December to late March.
 A season-long non-resident fishing license in North Dakota is only $45 and the gamefish season never closes (April 1-March 31).
 Short-term three- and 10-day licenses are also available.
-Anglers get more time to explore early and late seasons when fishing is hot!
+Anglers get more time to explore early and late seasons when fishing is hot and other states have closed their game fishing season!
 And U.S. residents don’t need a passport to go to Devils Lake!

 There are so many reasons Devils Lake is a great fishing destination, summer or winter.
 Now is a good time to start planning and make reservations for next season.
 Call the Devils Lake CVB at 800-233-8048 or head to http://www.devilslakend.com/ for more information about fishing trips that will be Legendary for years to come.